Back to Essays

 So how can a young researcher improve and exploit her intuitions?
 I really don't know if there is a best-practice to improve intuitions for using them specifically in research.
 What is clear to me is, if a researcher knows more, her gut feeling becomes sharper.
 Some detailed knowledge in the topic of her research is a must but any kind of general knowledge can help build a sharper and more reliable intuition.

 In the end, intuition or gut feeling is probably no more than a subconscious processing of all the known information and coming to a decision -again- subconsciously.
 It is a kind of pattern recognition.
 Let us take a simple example and try to correlate intuition to simple visual pattern recognition.
 In the image below, dots might represent an object depending on how one connects them.
 Imagine someone that neither saw a fish nor a house in their life.
 This person would most likely see these dots just as dots.
-A fisherman on the other hand would probably first think of a fish and an ancient architect grew up in a desert would first see a house (I imagined that poor architect does not have access to fish at all).
-Some other person with enough knowledge would recognize both patterns and maybe see even more objects beneath, such as a pine tree, etc. So prior knowledge defines how a person recognizes visual patterns and in a similar way it defines how a researcher makes use of her intuition.
+A fisherman on the other hand would probably first think of a fish and an ancient architect grew up in a desert would first see a house.
+So prior knowledge defines how a person recognizes visual patterns and in a similar way it defines how a researcher makes use of her intuition.

 External resources: